railwayapp/docs/src/docs/guides/cli.md

 #### Account Tokens

+Account Tokens come in two types - [Personal Account Tokens](/reference/public-api#personal-token) and [Team Tokens](/reference/public-api#team-token).

-You can also use [Account Tokens](https://railway.app/account/tokens) to authenticate all CLI actions.
+You can use Account Tokens to authenticate all CLI actions across all workspaces.

-Account Tokens allow the CLI to perform all actions on any project that the token's account owner has access to.
+However, you can only use Team tokens to authenticate actions on projects within the workspace the token was scoped to when it was created.

+Some actions you can perform with a personal account token include -

+- Creating a new project - `railway init`
+- Printing information about the user - `railway whoami`

+Some actions you **cannot** perform with [Team Token](/reference/public-api#team-token) include -

+- Printing information about the user - `railway whoami`
+- Linking to another workspace - `railway link`

 Use the token by setting the `RAILWAY_API_TOKEN` environment variable and then running `railway <command>`.